 - Loosening of the junctures of the gut lining

 This test pinpoints which of these is causing leaky gut so your practitioner knows what to specifically target for faster and more efficient gut repair.

-More than one wheat protein can cause gluten-intolerance — Cyrex Labs tests for twelve
+More than one wheat protein can cause gluten intolerance — Cyrex Labs tests for 23

-Until now testing for gluten intolerance has only been against one of those components, alpha gliadin.
-Through extensive research Cyrex pinpointed the twelve components of wheat that most often provoke an immune response.
+Array 3X measures 23 factors: antibody production against 8 wheat proteins and peptides, 3 essential structure enzymes and the gliadin-transglutaminase complex.
+Until recently testing for gluten intolerance was against only oneof those components, alpha gliadin.
+Surprisingly, many practitioners still use this outdated testing.
+Through extensive research Cyrex pinpointed the other components of wheat that most often provoke an immune response.

 Another problem with opioids is they disrupt brain function by attaching to receptor sites normally meant for neurotransmitters.
 Neurotransmitters are brain chemicals that help dictate our personality, moods, behavior, bodily function, and more.

 This opioid effect on neurotransmitter receptors explains why gluten plays a role in so many cases of ADD/ADHD, autism, or behavioral problems in children; or brain fog, depression, anxiety, and migraines in adults.
-When one mother put her autistic son on a gluten-free diet, he began eating the binding out of books as he was so desperate for his gluten-opioid “fix.”
+When one mother put her autistic son on a gluten-free diet, he began eating the binding out of books as he was so desperate for his gluten-opioid “fix” (glue commonly contains gluten).

-Twenty-four foods that cross-react with gluten or are newly introduced to a gluten-free diet
+Twenty-four foods known to cross-react with gluten or are newly introduced to a gluten-free diet.